Master of Arts in Women’s, Gender and Sexuality Studies

 You may also pursue a joint MA degree in another discipline: Anthropology, English, Near Eastern and Judaic Studies, Public Policy, Sociology or Sustainable International Development.
 This can take one to two years and requires completion of a research paper.

 Brandeis faculty and alumni are among our nation's foremost feminist scholars.
-Our program will give you a strong grounding in discipline-specific studies along with an interdisciplinary education in the theories, methods, and scholarship of women's, gender, and sexuality studies.
+Our department will give you a strong grounding in discipline-specific studies along with an interdisciplinary education in the theories, methods and scholarship of Women's, Gender and Sexuality Studies.

-Brandeis University is one of nine degree-granting institutions in the Graduate Consortium in Women's Studies located at Massachusetts Institute of Technology.
+Brandeis University is one of nine degree-granting institutions in the Graduate Consortium in Women's Studies (GCWS) located at the Massachusetts Institute of Technology (MIT).
 Each semester the GCWS offers interdisciplinary, team-taught seminars in which you may enroll.

 Careers and Alumni

-About one-third of our recent graduates enroll in PhD programs at prestigious universities, including New York University, UC Santa Cruz, Boston University, and Princeton, and two-thirds of our graduates enter the workforce in fields as diverse as law, advocacy, research, and higher education.
+About one-third of our recent graduates enroll in PhD programs at prestigious universities, including Columbia University, the University of Michigan, Boston University and Princeton, and two-thirds of our graduates enter the workforce in fields as diverse as law, advocacy, research and higher education.

-By earning a master's degree in women's, gender, and sexuality studies, you’ll gain valuable skills in research and analysis, critical thinking, writing and public speaking, creative problem solving, leadership, conflict resolution and team building — skills that will stand you in good stead for a career in any field you choose.
+By earning a master's degree in Women's, Gender and Sexuality Studies, you will gain valuable skills in research and analysis, critical thinking, writing and public speaking, creative problem solving, leadership, conflict resolution and team building — skills that will stand you in good stead for a career in any field you choose.

-Over the course of two semesters, you will complete eight courses: a foundational Women's, Gender, and Sexuality Studies course, a feminist methodologies course (or the Feminist Inquiry course offered through the Graduate Consortium in Women's Studies) and six electives.
-A master's research paper is also required.
+Over the course of two semesters, you will complete eight courses: a foundational Women's, Gender and Sexuality Studies course, a feminist methodologies course (or the Feminist Inquiry course offered through the Graduate Consortium in Women's Studies) and six electives.
+A master's research paper (thesis) is also required.